contactpromptopsai-coder/qa-ai-prompt-examples/manual-testing/README.md

 ---

-These examples are part of a larger, structured QA prompt toolkit.
+If this prompt is useful, the main README links to a complete QA prompt toolkit.
-See the main README for details.